EpochModTeam/DayZ-Epoch/Test Build/ReadMe.md

 10. Modify your server and client launch parameters to use 106; instead of 1051;.
 In dayz_launcher you can go to the Advanced tab, disable all mods, then set `-mod=@DayZ_Epoch106;`  in Settings > Additional Parameters.

+Note: Make sure both your server and client are updated to current A2OA stable 1.63.131129 or newer.

 Current Version: **EpochTest-106-RC1**

 Build Date: **August 12th 2016**